puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 - PuppetDB accepts traffic/requests on this port.
 - The Puppet master and PE console send traffic to PuppetDB on this port.
 - Classifier group: “PE PuppetDB"

+Port Number: **61613**

+- MCollective uses this port to accept inbound traffic/requests from Puppet agents for orchestration.
+- Any host used to invoke orchestration commands must be able to reach MCollective on this port.
+- Classifier group: “PE ActiveMQ Broker”

 #### For split installs